Koeng101/dnadesign/.github/pull_request_template.md

 *Explain why these changes are necessary.
 Link to GitHub issues here with the format `fixes: #XXX` to indicate this PR resolves the issue.*

 ### Are any changes breaking?
 (IMPORTANT)
-*Will merging this PR change `poly`'s API in a non-backwards-compatible manner?*
+*Will merging this PR change `dnadesign`'s API in a non-backwards-compatible manner?*

 *Examples of breaking changes:*
 * *Removing a method from a struct.*